KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/ASUS_ROG_Ally.md

 - Changing A/C power sometimes leads to a stuck TDP.
 - Some users report that "Auto UMA" in the bios can cause crashes in some games.
   - If you encounter this, then try setting the VRAM in bios to **4GB** or **8GB**.
-- LED is on max brightness by default and cannot be changed on any other operating system outside of Windows.
+- LED indicator is on max brightness by default and cannot be changed on any other operating system outside of Windows.
   - This is tied to the firmware.
   - This also affects when the ally is charging and sleeping.
 - The Ally does **not support** button holding for the Steam or QAM buttons.